git/git.github.io/rev_news/drafts/edition-57.md

   `git diff` that would allow apps like `tig` and `magit` to show moved lines.

-  I'd also like to improve git push and pull to extend the idea of `--force-with-lease` to support synchronizing between a laptop, desktop and remote server by allowing forced updates of the local branch when it has not changed since it was last pushed and improve
+  I'd also like to improve Git push and pull to extend the idea of `--force-with-lease` to support synchronizing between a laptop, desktop and remote server by allowing forced updates of the local branch when it has not changed since it was last pushed and improve